 Transfer students' admissibility is based on how much of their previous college-level coursework applies to the requirements of their intended major at ESF, overall academic performance at their previous colleges and specific interest in ESF programs.
 For most programs, a significant emphasis is placed on students' backgrounds in mathematics and science.

-Transfer applicants must submit official transcripts and examination scores from all college-level coursework completed, an official high school transcript or results of the GED (for verification of high school graduation or equivalent), a supplemental application, essay question response and an academic recommendation.
+Transfer applicants must submit official transcripts and examination scores from all college-level coursework completed, an official high school transcript or equivalent, supplemental application information, and essay question response.
 Students who have completed less than 30 semester hours of college-level coursework are required to submit copies of their high school transcript and SAT I or ACT test scores as part of the admissions process.